threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 It is possible to build your own PSU for the Z800.
 There is a great DIY guide by Linus on this [here](https://linustechtips.com/topic/1134357-hp-z800-alternative-power-supply-found/).
 This is clearly for advanced DIYer.

 ***

+### **Is it possible to add high-level GPU on rack servers to farm more TFT?**

+Some farmers had success installing GPUs such as the RTX3080 in servers as small as 2U (such as R730).
+Connections such as 250W 8-pin plug are needed on each riser.
+Generally, tower servers have more space to add high-level GPU.

+Note: GPU farming will be implemented in the future.

+***
 ## Troubleshooting and Error Messages

 ### **Is it possible to access the Error/Log Screen?**